20tab/django-political-map/README.md

 How to
 ------
-There is one only entry point to the app, that is the **Placefield** This field is a Foreign Key to PoliticalPlace, so you should use it this way:
+There is one only entry point to the app, that is the **Placefield**.
+This field is a Foreign Key to PoliticalPlace, so you should use it this way:
 ```python